Medical Policy: 02.04.45

 “The evidence regarding the effect of OVA1 and ROMA and effects on health outcomes is indirect and based on studies of diagnostic performance of the tests in patients undergoing surgery for adnexal masses.
 Although the studies show improvements in sensitivity and worsening of specificity with use of the tests in conjunction with clinical assessment, there are problems in concluding that these results improved health outcomes.
 The clinical assessment performed in the studies is not well characterized.
 Although OVA1 improves sensitivity, specificity declines so much that most patients test positive.
 ROMA does not improve the sensitivity of testing to a great extent.
 Underlying these issues is uncertainty regarding whether there would be actual health benefits based on altering patient referral based on these tests.
 Whether use of OVA1 or ROMA improves the net health outcome or is as beneficial as other diagnostic strategies has not been demonstrated.
 Referring all patients to a physician with expertise in staging and debulking ovarian cancer is a reasonable clinical alternative with no harm.”

-The ideal study design to evaluate clinical utility of proteomics-based testing would be randomized controlled trial comparing patient management decisions (e.g. referral patterns) and/or health outcomes (e.g. mortality) in patients managed with tests with those managed according to best current clinical practices.
+The ideal study design to evaluate clinical utility of proteomics-based testing would be randomized controlled trial comparing health outcomes (e.g. mortality) in patients managed using the tests with those managed according to best current clinical practices.
 According to the chain of logic, greater numbers of persons referred for initial surgical treatment with ovarian cancer should result in improved overall health outcomes.
 No randomized or nonrandomized studies with these comparisons were identifiied.

-The OVA1 and ROMA tests have both been analytically validated and clinical performance has been reported in prospective multicenter clinical studies.
-Changes in the observed sensitivity and negative predictive value testing compared with clinical assessment has been small and of uncertain diagnostic value.
-Studies on the diagnostic accuracy of these tests compared with other diagnostic tools have had mixed findings, but not report that these tests are superior to other risk prediction tools that use standard clinical information or single markers.
-No studies have been performed that directly evaluated the impact on patient management e.g. referral patterns, and no studies have evaluated the impact on health outcomes.
+The evidence for use of proteomics-based testing (OVA1 test and ROMA test) in conjunction with clinical assessment in patients who have adnexal masses undergoing surgery includes studies assessing the technical performance and diagnostic accuracy of the tests.
+Studies on the diagnostic accuracy of these tests compared with other diagnostic tools have had mixed findings, but do not report that these tests are superior to other risk prediction tools that use standard clinical information or single tumor markers.
+Also, no studies have been performed that directly evaluated the impact on patient management e.g. referral patterns, and no studies have evaluated the impact on health outcomes.
 The peer reviewed literature is insufficient to support these tests have sufficient sensitivity and specificity necessary to define their clinical role.
 The evidence is insufficient to determine the effects of this testing on net health outcomes.

-- When a patient with a suspicious or persistent complex adnexal mass requires a surgical evaluation, a physician trained to appropriately stage and debulk ovarian cancer, such as a gynecologic oncologist, should perform the operation.
+When a patient with a suspicious or persistent complex adenexal mass requires surgical evaluation, a physician trained to appropriately stage and debulk ovarian cancer, such as a gynecologic oncologist, should perform the operation.
 This should be done in a hospital facility that has the necessary support and consultative services (e.g. frozen section pathology) to optimize the patient’s outcome.
 When a malignant ovarian tumor is discovered and the appropriate operation cannot be properly performed, a gynecologic oncologist should be consulted intraoperatively if possible.